Killerfish8/Dissertation/README.md

 Product Base Margin: Base profit margin for the product.
 Ship Date: Date when the order was shipped.
 Dataset Source:-**Github** (https://raw.githubusercontent.com/curran/data/gh-pages/superstoreSales/superstoreSales.csv)

+**Dataset 6:-**
+**Objective:** The primary goal of this project is to perform a detailed SQL-based analysis of Walmart's sales data to identify top-performing branches and products.
+By leveraging insights from this analysis, we aim to optimize sales strategies and improve overall business performance.
+The dataset used for this project is sourced from Kaggle's Walmart Sales Forecasting Competition.

+**Dataset Description:-** The dataset includes historical sales data from various Walmart stores across different departments.
+The key attributes of the dataset are:
+Store: Store number.
+Dept: Department number.
+Date: The date of the sales.
+Weekly_Sales: Sales for the given department in the given store.
+IsHoliday: Whether the date is a special holiday week.
+Additional datasets that can complement this analysis might include:
+Features: This dataset might include attributes such as:
+Temperature: Average temperature in the region.
+Fuel_Price: Cost of fuel in the region.
+MarkDown1-5: Data related to promotional markdowns.
+CPI: Consumer Price Index.
+Unemployment: Unemployment rate in the region.

+Dataset Source:-**Kaggle**